Nostalgeek23/Nostalgeek23/README.md

 </div>
   <h2 align="center"> 👨‍💻 Whoami</h2>
   <p align="center">
   <samp>I'm a QA Engineer with a background in logistics and some experience in product management, including writing user stories.
-I have hands-on experience in manual testing and recently completed a course in Java Selenium TestNG to build my skills in automated testing.
+I have hands-on experience in manual testing and recently completed a course to build my skills in automated testing.
 I’m dedicated to learning and improving my abilities to ensure high-quality software.
   </samp>
 </p>